Death of Thomas Kelly: Opposition to law reform

-These legislative changes were met with skepticism by some legal experts.
-Mandatory sentencing was accused of minimising judicial discretion and impacting on the sentencing process.
+These legislative changes were met with scepticism by some legal experts.
+Mandatory sentencing was accused of minimising judicial discretion and impacting the sentencing process.
 Those in opposition argue that compulsory sentences deny offenders the right to equality by removing proportionate punishment.
-Phillip Boulten, President of the NSW Bar Association, said of the new laws "it isn't effective, it's not a deterrent, it just leads to more people being locked up for no good purpose".
+Phillip Boulten, President of the NSW Bar Association, said of the new laws, "it isn't effective, it's not a deterrent, it just leads to more people being locked up for no good purpose".

-There has been strong opposition to lockout laws, particularly from owners of nightclubs and pubs in Sydney's CBD and Kings Cross.The reforms have been criticised for attempting to reduce violence by restricting the liberties of law-abiding individuals.
+There has been strong opposition to lockout laws, particularly from owners of nightclubs and pubs in Sydney's CBD and Kings Cross.
+The reforms have been criticised for attempting to reduce violence by restricting the liberties of law-abiding individuals.
 The Australian Hotels Association claimed that stricter laws will impact on nighttime economy in the Sydney area.
-Since the introduction of these reforms, several bars and nightclubs have closed with owners blaming lockout laws for damaging the nightlife industry.
+Since the introduction of these reforms, several bars and nightclubs have closed, with owners blaming lockout laws for damaging the nightlife industry.
 On September 5, 2015, a collective of 1000 members from Reclaim the Streets protested lockout laws.
-The group claimed that harsher legislation had not reduced alcohol-fueled violence but rather forced it into neighboring suburbs, such as Newtown.
+The group claimed that harsher legislation had not reduced alcohol-fuelled violence but rather forced it into neighboring suburbs, such as Newtown.

 In October 2015, Keep Sydney Open organised a protest attended by 15,000 people in opposition to lockout laws.
 A second rally was organised in 2016, and was attended by 4,000 people.
 A third rally was planned for 2017 but was then shut down by police.